16 Questions That Can Change Your Life

 This refers to the presence or absence of a regular daily structure, and if that fits your constitution or not.

 I grew up in the 1980’s as a hard rock/heavy metal aficionado.
-Yet, most of the music I listen to nowadays varies between jazz noir, Indian, Latin, D&B, and trance, because they make me joyful and, every now and then, ecstatic (even though I can still enthusiastically bang my head from time to time).
+Yet, most of the music I listen to nowadays varies from jazz noir to Indian; from Latin to D&B; from and trance to ambient, because they make me joyful and, every now and then, ecstatic (even though I can still enthusiastically bang my head from time to time).

-In other words, our taste changes as much as our bodies change.
+In other words, our tastes change as much as our bodies change.
 Hence this question: is the entertainment that we currently consume nourishing or detrimental to our health, emotional development, and spiritual growth?
+Are they nourishing or making us sick?

 It’s no secret that becoming aware of the way we breathe can have empowering and healing effects, hence the question.